Lee-Kevin/X_Light_Project/README.md

 ## Master Part

+For this system, there can be many master parts to control the light, the only thing that master part need to do is sending commands.

-The Master part is used for sending command to the slave part, and this part has the following functions.
+The Master part1 is used for sending command to the slave part, and this part has the following functions.
 1. Recive IR command from the IR controller.
 2. Recive comand from the computer(just recive data from uart,and send it out via software serial).
 3. Change the display mode by a button.
+4. Turn ON/OFF the light by a button

-more description to be continued.
+More master part to be continued.

+## The Light Number

+The following picture shows how the Light is arrranged.

+## The finished work